 How to Edit MX Records in DNS

-Perhaps you are moving from using your web server for e-mail to a new service that offers advanced features such as Liquid Web’s Premium Business Email Hosting, or maybe you want your e-mail address to better reflect the business you conduct with your inbox.
+Perhaps you are moving from using your web server for email to a new service that offers advanced features such as Liquid Web’s Premium Business Email Hosting, or maybe you want your email address to better reflect the business you conduct with your inbox.
 Either way, when changing mail servers, you will find yourself editing MX records.
-Each time you send a message, these records help an e-mail server figure out how to get your message where it needs to go.
-Once the message is ready to leave the server you send it from, it looks up the record for the domain where your receiver checks their mail.
+Each time you send a message, these MX records help an email server figure out how to get your message where it needs to go.
+Once the message is ready to leave the server, it looks up the DNS record for the domain where your intended receiver checks their mail.
 By the end of this article, you will be able to edit your domain’s MX records in cPanel or Plesk.

 Editing Plesk MX Records

 - Once logged into Plesk, click the “Websites & Domains” tab on the left-hand side.

 - Find the section for the domain that you want to change an MX record for.

 - If you see a bar with an arrow that points downward and reads “Show More” click that button, then click “DNS Settings,” otherwise just click “DNS Settings” in the section for your domain.

 - Look at the “Record Type” column in the list, and find any entries that read “MX” (with a number after it).
 Click the checkbox on the left-hand side for each of these entries.